Description

 Users are recommended to upgrade to Apache Artemis version 2.52.0, which fixes the issue.

-The issue can be mitigated by either of the following:
+The issue can be mitigated by one of the following:

 - Remove Core protocol support from any acceptor receiving connections from untrusted sources.
 Incoming Core protocol connections are supported by default via the "artemis" acceptor listening on port 61616.
 See the "protocols" URL parameter configured for the acceptor.
 An acceptor URL without this parameter supports all protocols by default, including Core.